sebapag/strapi/docs/3.0.0-beta.x/guides/deployment.md

   apps: [
     {
       name: 'your-app-name',
-      cwd: '.path-to/your-strapi-app',
+      cwd: '/home/your-name/my-strapi-project/my-project',
       script: 'npm',
       args: 'start',
       env: {
-        NODE_ENV: 'production'
+        NODE_ENV: 'production',
-      }
+      },
     },
   ],
 };
 ```

-`pm2` is now set-up to watch for any file changes in your project, and will restart the service.
+`pm2` is now set-up to be used to manage restarting your application upon changes.
+Continue below to configure the `webhook`.

 ### Set up a webhook